brucem91/Docker-Containers/README.md

     cd Docker-Containers

-Each container follows the same pattern.
+Each service follows the same pattern.
 To start MySQL (for example)

     cd mysql
     docker-compose up -d